TheRealAboutCode/plotHoleInLordOfTheRings/README/README.md

 (-) University of California, Berkeley
 (-) University of Colorado
 (-) University of Kansas
-- please go to the data directory for the requisite information.
+- please go to the /data directory for the requisite information.
 - it has now been established "beyond a reasonable doubt" that there indeed is a plot-hole in the Lord of the Rings involving the Great Eagles.